ArtemKobko/newsportal/README.md

+# How to login

+Use login "admin" and password "12345678".
+Also click "Remember me" to stay online and reload page without logout.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).